ruiixu23/VGPA/README.md

 Note
 ----

-Some of the optimizations in the 'auxiliary/optimize.py' are adopted (translated) from NETLAB (a free MATLAB library), with the following reference:
+Some of the optimizations in the 'auxiliary/optimize.py' are adopted (translated) from NETLAB with the following message:

     NOTE: This code is adopted from NETLAB (a free MATLAB library)

     Reference Book:
     (1) Ian T. Nabney (2001): Netlab: Algorithms for Pattern Recognition.
 Advances in Pattern Recognition, Springer.

-All the copyrights remain with the original author of the book/algorithm (Ian T. Nabney)
+All the copyrights of this algorithm remain with the original author of the book (Ian T. Nabney).